- What: An award recognising primary and secondary schools’ efforts to cultivate a sustainable culture of oracy

 - When: Applications are open from January to early March each year.
 Winners are announced in March

 The English-Speaking Union’s Oracy Culture Award is the only national award which recognises and celebrates those schools placing oracy at the heart of their curriculum.
 There are two award categories: one for primary and one for secondary schools.
-Entry is via a simple application form (see below), anonymised and judged by an impartial panel with experience in oracy education.
-Applications close on Friday, 8 March and the winners will be notified by 13 March.
-Representatives from the winning schools will be invited to accept their award at the Schools’ Mace 2018-19 national final on Monday, 25 March 2019 at Dartmouth House, London.
+Entry is via a simple application form (see below), and is judged by an impartial panel with experience in oracy education.
+Applications close on Wednesday, 26 February and the winners will be notified in early March.
+Representatives from the winning schools will be invited to accept their award at the Schools’ Mace 2019/20 national final on Monday 23 March 2020 at Dartmouth House, London.

-Your school is eligible to apply if it has taken part in any of the following ESU programmes from September 2017 to January 2019: the Big Debate Day, Debate-able, Discover Debating, Discover Your Voice, House of Lords Chamber Debate, London Debate Challenge, Performing Shakespeare, the ESU-Churchill Public Speaking Competition, or the Schools’ Mace.
+Your school is eligible to apply if it has taken part in any of the following ESU programmes from September 2018 to January 2020: the Big Debate Day, Debate-able, Discover Debating, Discover Your Voice, House of Lords Chamber Debate, London Debate Challenge, Performing Shakespeare, the ESU-Churchill Public Speaking Competition, or the Schools’ Mace.’

 - Gain recognition for your school’s work promoting oracy